IvDmNe/agents-aggregator/README.md

 npm run preview    # serve the built UI
 ```

-## Roadmap
+## Contributing

-See `PLAN.md` for the implementation phases (Pi → live watch → Claude →
-Codex → OpenCode) and `ROADMAP.md` for the longer-term direction including a
-commercial cloud layer.
+Issues and PRs welcome.
+The parser layer is the easiest place to contribute:
+implement the `Parser` interface in `src/server/parsers/base.ts` for a new
+agent and wire it into `src/server/parsers/index.ts`.
+The existing
+`claude.ts`, `codex.ts`, and `pi.ts` parsers are good references for the
+shape of the work — sniffing, JSONL streaming, and normalizing into the
+shared `Entry`/`Block` types in `src/shared/types.ts`.

 ## License

-TBD — pick a license before publishing (MIT or Apache-2.0 recommended).

-## Contributing

-Issues and PRs welcome once the repo is public.
-The parser layer is the
-easiest place to contribute: implement the `Parser` interface in
-`src/server/parsers/base.ts` for a new agent and wire it into
-`src/server/parsers/index.ts`.
+> **TODO before publishing:** add a `LICENSE` file and replace this section.
+> MIT or Apache-2.0 are the typical choices for tooling like this.